ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> While we stop to think, we often miss our opportunity.
+> Every problem has a gift for you in its hands.
 >
-> - Publilius Syrus
+> - Richard Bach
 <!-- END_JOKE_SECTION -->